Configure HTTPS

 Issue the certificate

-The following command will register an Let's Encrypt account, and issue the certificate.
-It will also enable HTTPS in Immich using your brand new certificate.
+The following command will attempt to register a Let's Encrypt account (if one doesn't exist for the email) and issue the certificate.
+It will also automatically enable HTTPS in Immich Distribution using this new certificate.

 sudo immich-distribution.lets-encrypt